pappuks/1brc/README.md

     - Using `Pool.starmap` to execute tasks in independent proceses is a very effective way to parallelizing work.
     - Using `multiprocessing.managers.DictProxy` to transfer data between processes can be very slow as the runtime syncronizes access to the dictionary.
 - Code generated by GPT is most likely going to be sub-optimal and you need to spend time in optimizing the code by understanding the core logic.
-- In low memory situations using memory mapped files is going to be most performant as compared to direct file access.
-    - When using memory mapped file do not access the same chunks in random patten in different processes, instead mount the memory mapped file with required length and offset in each process/thread.
 - PyPy gives good boost over CPython but compatibility of PyPy with external libraries is a limiting factor.
 - MyPyC optimizations might not always give the performance boost you expect.
 So always measure after making the change.
-- The method of reading the 13GB measurement file (with 1 billion records) has a large impact on the performance of the program
-    - When there is memory pressure then memory mapping the file gives best reasults
-    - When the file is already precached in memory then using the default file operations yields best performance
 - Strategies of reading and parsing each of the lines, identifying the semi colon, casting to float are the operations which you will perform 1 billion times, so effectively doing them will have good impact on the program execution.
 - Same applies to the choice of data structure for storing the values, as you will be doing lookup in the map/dictionary/hashtable a billion times.
 - The order of reading data from the file will have impact on performance, so optimize for that.
 Random access will hurt performance, so when reading in multiple threads ensure that each thread is reading contiguous portions of the file sequentially.
-    - The [identify_chunks](./py_1brc_final.py#L69) method identifies portions of the file which we can read by individual threads
+    - The [identify_chunks](./py_1brc_final.py#L69) method identifies portions of the file which we can read in individual threads/processes.
-- Some optimizations which did not work
+- Some optimizations which did not work:
-    - [Custom integer parsing](https://github.com/dougmercer-yt/1brc/blob/main/src/community/doug_booty4_no_gc.py#L26) (as shown below ) was slower than just casing the byte values to float
+    - In CPython [custom integer parsing](https://github.com/dougmercer-yt/1brc/blob/main/src/community/doug_booty4_no_gc.py#L26) (as shown below ) was slower than just casing the byte values to float
         ```
         def to_int(x: bytes) -> int:
             # Parse sign